kellyjonbrazil/jc/README.md

 slicing.
 This allows you to skip lines at the beginning and/or end of the output you would like `jc` to convert.

-`START` and `STOP` can be positive or negative integers and allow you to specify how many lines to skip and how many lines to process.
-Positive slices are the most memory efficient.
-Any negative slices will use more memory.
+`START` and `STOP` can be positive or negative integers or blank and allow you to specify how many lines to skip and how many lines to process.
+Positive and blank slices are the most memory efficient.
+Any negative integers in the slice will use more memory.

 For example, to skip the first and last line of the following text, you could express the slice in a couple ways: